penberg/legacy-free-x86/README.md

 The [Multiboot2] specification defines how to lay out an OS image so that bootloaders, such as [GNU GRUB](https://www.gnu.org/software/grub/), can load them.
 Please note that older versions of the Multiboot specification, discussed in many OS development resources, are _incompatible_ with Multiboot2.

+## Firmware and configuration

+The UEFI specification defines the interface between firmware and the OS.
+The ACPI specification defines interface for machine configuration discovery.

 ## Interrupts

 ### Overview